DalianisIoannis/CRUD-AppiClient/README.md

 # CRUD-AppiClient

 Let's suppose we have access to a movies database which is accessible through a REST API on a specific URL.
-My work proxy and my own credentials are not provided.
 The database holds the following data:
 ```bash
 -Actors-
 o Name (string)